NightAssassian/Night_Vision-XRAY-1.21/README.md

 i mean its pretty straight forward if u dont know how to put a resource pack in a resource pack folder just follow this guide.

 step 1: type win + r for run
-step 2: type in run"appdata" (without the brackets) step 3: go to roaming then .minecraft folder step 4: find the resourcepacks folder step 5: put the zip file inside of the resourcepacks folder
+step 2: type in run "appdata" (without the brackets) step 3: go to roaming then .minecraft folder step 4: find the resourcepacks folder step 5: put the zip file inside of the resourcepacks folder